yjwang0618/Subgoal-based-exploration/README.md

-# Exploration via Sample-Efficient Subgoal Design
+# Dynamic Subgoal-based Exploration via Bayesian Optimization

 ## What do we have
 ### Requirements